Skip to content

 • HNSW — filter-aware, with the granularity discriminator pushed into the predicate so all three tiers (symbol / file / community) share one index without recall collapse.

-• Multi-hop traversal — Cypher-emitting dialect on the graph backend; recursive CTEs (USING KEY) on the legacy DuckDB layout.
+• Multi-hop traversal — Cypher-emitting dialect on the LadybugDB graph store.

 Embeddings are optional, gated on PipelineOptions.embeddings.
 The backend cascade is SageMaker → HTTP / OpenAI-compatible → local ONNX.